-With new a now regulatory license in place, Pixxles will be leveraging the addition permissions to develop a stored value proposition throughout the 2022 financial year, including payment accounts, e-wallets & prepaid cards.
+Pixxles will continue to develop a prepaid card product throughout the 2023 financial year.
+In addition, Pixxles will continue to lay the groundwork for entering the European payments market.
 These developments will support the continued growth of the Company's merchant portfolio and allow revenues to increase without significant impact to variable costs.

-DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 OCTOBER 2021
+DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 31 OCTOBER 2022